PACZone/wPAC/README.md

 ## Project Overview

-WPAC tokens are wrapped tokens of the Teleport Protocol contracts.
+WPAC tokens are wrapped tokens of the Wrapto contracts.
 The token contract is implemented in Solidity and follows the OpenZeppelin Contracts upgradeable pattern.
 It allows users to bridge PAC tokens from one blockchain to another by locking the tokens in the contract and minting WPAC tokens on the destination chain.

 ## Getting Started